ldv-klever/cif/docs/aoc.rst

     #.
 After all \"after\" advices are applied.

 If several advices match the same join point, then only the one that occurs earlier in the aspect file is applied.
-For more complex cases, for example, when a program is woven with several aspects at once, the behavior of the aspect weaver is uncertain.
+For more complex cases, for example, when a program is woven in with several aspects at once, the behavior of the aspect weaver is uncertain.

 .. _aspects: